-- 2.27 In accordance with Policy SD28, financial contributions towards affordable housing will be accepted on sites with a gross capacity of 3 homes.
-Exceptionally, financial contributions in lieu will also be accepted on proposals of 4 to 10 net dwellings where it has been robustly demonstrated that on-site provision of affordable housing is not feasible.
+- 2.30 In accordance with Policy SD28, financial contributions towards affordable housing will be accepted on sites with a gross capacity of 3 homes.
+Exceptionally, financial contributions in lieu will also be accepted on proposals of 4 to 10 dwellings where robust evidence has been provided, analysed and agreed by the Authority that on-site provision of affordable housing is genuinely not feasible.
 On larger sites of 11 or more homes the expectation will be for on-site provision of affordable homes.
-All residential development (including self-build and custom housebuilding) is subject to Policy SD28. - 2.28 Funds raised from such financial contributions will be used primarily to increase the overall number of affordable homes, or on occasion to achieve an optimum tenure mix to meet local need.
+All residential development (including self-build and custom housebuilding) is subject to Policy SD28. - 2.31 Funds raised from such financial contributions will be used primarily to increase the overall number of affordable homes (including through supporting community led housing initiatives), or on occasion to achieve an optimum tenure mix to meet local need.
 For example, funds may be used to cross-subsidise delivery of rural exception sites to ensure that 100% affordable housing is achieved.
-A legal agreement will be required that sets out the terms of payment, and that limits its spending to relate to only schemes that address local needs. - 2.29 The Authority's approach to calculating the in lieu financial contribution, is to base the calculation on the cost of providing affordable housing on another site without subsidy.
+A legal agreement will be required that sets out the terms of payment.
+The Authority will seek to use funds raised within the parish where they are collected where possible within a timely manner, but failing this the money will be used for affordable housing provision elsewhere in the National Park. - 2.32 The Authority's approach to calculating the in lieu financial contribution, is to base the calculation on the cost of providing affordable housing on another site without subsidy.
 The financial contribution is based on the development cost (comprising build and land costs) minus the revenue that can be expected from selling to a Housing Association or other Registered Provider.
-The detailed methodology is set out in Appendix 2 and in lieu financial contributions will be accepted in line with the amounts set out in Figure 5 below.
-These may be reviewed on an annual basis, and updated as necessary, to reflect the changing cost of affordable housing provision.
+The detailed methodology is set out in Appendix 2 and in lieu financial contributions will be accepted in line with the amounts set out in Figure 4 below.
+These figures will in future be altered on I April each year in line with the BCIS All-in Tender Price Indices rounded to the nearest whole pound.
+The in lieu financial contribution rate will be kept under review to reflect the changing cost of affordable housing provision.